 Jonathan Hall has a bank of GCSE questions. on his site; note that you can show solutions for these questions.
 You can choose random questions or select the topic you want.
 Also on this site – you can create a practice paper with your chosen topics and the number of questions you want.

-From David Morse, Maths4Everyone has a wonderful collection of resources.
+From David Morse, Maths4Everyone has a wonderful collection of high-quality resources, all freely available on TES Resources.
+Note all David’s fully worked exam questions by topic.

 For more resources see Steve Blades’ site www.m4ths.com; on the GCSE page Steve has many questions by topic, also note the section (near the end of the page) of eBooks, one of which is on GCSE Higher wordy questions.
 See also Steve’s Think like a problem solver and mathematician book.